tracyjordan/tracyjordan.github.io/_posts/2020-04-26-funeral-blues.md

 <h2>Goodbye, Jim</h2>

-You were a good friend through university and the decades between.
+You were a good friend through university and in the decades since.
 I hope you found what you sought.

-<iframe src="https://anchor.fm/gerald-lee-jordan/embed/episodes/Funeral-Blues-ednoeu" height="102px" width="400px" frameborder="1" scrolling="no"></iframe>
+<iframe src="https://anchor.fm/gerald-lee-jordan/embed/episodes/Funeral-Blues-ednoeu" height="102px" width="100%" frameborder="1" scrolling="no"></iframe>